 A crown is considered a success when it lasts about 12 to 15 years.
 Often they will last much longer.
-When a crown does fail though, it is usually because it either is physically worn through or a cavity has developed at the point where the crown ends and the root begins.
-(For this reason it is important to gently brush around the crown).
-Crowns can be made from a variety of materials – each with their own pros and cons.
-Gold is very durable and can last decades, however many people don’t want gold colored teeth.
-A porcelain fused to metal crown has a metal base with white porcelain baked around it.
+When a crown does fail though, it is usually because it either is physically worn through or a cavity has developed at the point where the crown ends, and the root begins.
+(For this reason, it is important to gently brush around the crown).
+Crowns can be made from a variety of materials – each with its own pros and cons.
+Gold is very durable and can last decades, however, many people don’t want gold-colored teeth.
+A porcelain fused to a metal crown has a metal base with white porcelain baked around it.
 It is durable, but not as much as gold is.
-PFM’s blend in well since they are tooth colored, however sometimes the metal collar at the base of the crown can show through a bit.
+PFM’s blend in well since they are tooth colored; however, sometimes the metal collar at the base of the crown can show through a bit.

 If we recommend a crown, it is to strengthen a tooth and enhance it esthetically.
 Our primary concern, like yours, is helping you keep your teeth healthy and your smile bright, and a crown may be the best way to accomplish this.

 If you’re missing one or more teeth, you may notice a difference in chewing and speaking.
 There are options to help restore your smile.